Mongolia travel guide

 Personal ID

-Always carry your passport – a copy is not sufficient if the police ask you for ID, and you could be fined.
+Always carry your passport.
+If the police ask you for ID they will not accept a copy and you could be fined.
 Keep copies of the photo page and the page with your Mongolian entry stamp in a separate place.

 If you are a resident, carry your registration card.